The Britannic, sister ship to the Titanic, sinks in the Aegean Sea on November 21, 1916, killing 30 people. More than 1,000 others were rescued.

 The nearly 50,000-ton luxury vessel, the largest in the world, was launched in 1914, but was requisitioned soon afterward by the British government to serve as a hospital ship during World War I. In this capacity, Captain Charlie Bartlett led the Britannic on five successful voyages bringing wounded British troops back to England from various ports around the world.

-WATCH: Titanic's Tragic Sister Ship
+WATCH: Titanic's Tragic Sister Ship on HISTORY Vault

 On November 21, the Britannic was on its way to pick up more wounded soldiers near the Gulf of Athens, when at 8:12 a.m., a violent explosion rocked the ship.
 Captain Bartlett ordered the closure of the watertight doors and sent out a distress signal.
 However, the blast had already managed to flood six whole compartments—even more extensive damage than that which had sunk the Titanic.
 Still, the Britannic had been prepared for such a disaster and would have stayed afloat except for two critical matters.